 A variety of factors will be involved when you create an impression… favorable or unfavorable . . . that will cause readers to remember you.

-“Why should this matter?” one asks, when readers will be buying and reading our books without our being there… and when most editors will buy my work without ever seeing me.
+“Why should this matter?” you ask, when readers will be buying and reading our books without our being there . . . and when most editors will buy my work without ever seeing me.

 Everything we can do to create a favorable impression with readers and editors, when we do have an opportunity to meet them, certainly helps.
-If we can create a favorable impression, that they remember when our name is mentioned, helps even more.
+A favorable impression, one that they remember when our name is mentioned, helps even more.

 Developing Your Signature